curve

 Artificial Intelligence can be used to map user journeys quickly, following best practices and drawing in data sources into the user journey template.
 Product teams can either choose to enrich existing user journeys or ask AI to create entire maps from a simple prompt and persona.

-CRM User Journey Opportunites and Solutions
+CRM User Journey Solutions

 How a user persona helps with user stories